 No, I think you actually gave me more than one answer.
 That is, you said that a film of yours can come from something you've read, from an image that's not yours, from a play on words, and so forth.
-But above all from how you make the work itself.
+But above all from how your work progresses.